naibarn/SmartSpec/.smartspec/workflows/smartspec_sync_spec_tasks.md

 ## Notes

-- This workflow is the primary "bridge" between working specs/tasks and the centralized truth.
+- This workflow is the primary **bridge** between working specs/tasks and the centralized truth.
-- It is intentionally conservative to avoid cross-team conflicts.
+- It remains intentionally conservative to avoid cross-team and cross-repo conflicts.
 - `.spec/SPEC_INDEX.json` remains the canonical single source of truth.
 - Root `SPEC_INDEX.json` is maintained as a legacy mirror only when needed.
+- Multi-repo and multi-registry flags are optional for single-repo projects but strongly recommended for shared-platform architectures.